 2 CORINTHIANS 7:1 Therefore, having these promises, beloved, let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of Yahuah (God).

-The most important factor in presenting you with these historical facts is not so much to display the different languages the Bible went through, but for us to understand the mindsets in how we view our Bibles.
-Although we do have many Bible translations today that say they have gone back to the original Greek and Hebrew languages to give us our English Bibles, which is great, much still gets lost in translation.
+The most important factor in presenting you with these historical accounts is not so much to display the different languages the Bible went through, but for us to understand the mindsets in how we view our Bibles.
+Although we do have many Bible translations today that say they have gone back to the original Greek and Hebrew languages to give us our English Bibles which is great, much would still get lost in translation.
 There is a way of communicating ideas that only by understanding the culture could you understand what’s actually being said.
-Our Western culture and society is very different from those who penned the Scriptures.
+Our western culture and society is way different from those who penned the Scriptures.

 2 Corinthians 13:8 For we cannot do anything against the truth, but only for the truth.

-In summarizing these ideas that range from abstract philosophy to man’s religion controlling the people, our hope is that you can humbly look at this list and identify if you yourself have believed conclusions that were shaped from some of these views.
-As Satan is the prince of the power of the air (Ephesians 2:2), it is he who has spread these falsities against concrete and functional Biblical truth.
+In summarizing these ideals that range from abstract philosophy, to man’s religion controlling the people, our hope is that you can humbly look at this list and identify if you yourself have believed conclusions that were shaped from some of these views.
+As Satan is the prince of the power of the air (Ephesians 2:2) it is he who has spread these falsities against concrete and functional Biblical truth.

 1) Hero worship –

-As the body of believers, have we not fallen victim to this mindset by elevating the Pastor or Teacher as a hero type to the point where the people identify themselves with whichever hero (Pastor) is leading them.
+As the body of believers, have we not fallen victim to this mindset by elevating the Pastor or Teacher as a hero type to the point where the people identify their identity with which hero (Pastor) is leading them.
 Yet Scripture states:

 JAMES 2:17 In the same way, faith by itself, if it is not accompanied by action, is dead.
 24. You see that a person is considered righteous by what they do and not by faith alone.

 Early in my walk I had the fortune of being part of a very gifted servant minded church.
 We met in a grade school gym and everyone helped out in setting up and taking down the chairs for service.
-This was a very powerfully anointed church.
+This was a very powerfully annointed church.
 Even the one who taught stood on the same ground level with everyone attending.
 As numbers grew the leaders decided to build their own building.
 It was a beautiful facility with a wonderful stage and comfortable theater seating.
-Within a year the unity that we had was gone, the worship became more of a concert, and God’s presence left.
-It takes very strong, humble people to not be affected in their focus towards Messiah by these theater environments.
-The reality is that they terribly affect us all.
+Within a year the unity that we had was gone, the worship became more of a concert, and the Father’s presence left.
+It takes very strong humble people to not be affected in their focus towards Messiah by these theater environments.
+The reality is they terribly affect us all.

-1) Gnostic thought – abstract concepts separated from any commands or instructions –
+5) Gnostic thought – abstract concepts seperated from any commands or instructions –

 ROMANS 2:5 But because of your stubbornness and your unrepentant heart, you are storing up wrath against yourself for the day of Yahuah’s (God) wrath, when his righteous judgment will be revealed.